 I remember a specific client situation where the project has gone wrong in a bad way.
 Both the vendor and the client lost a lot of money because the client thought the vendor was going to be the ‘solution provider’ and the vendor thought it was a ‘joint-development’ contract.
 Needless to say, everything went wrong and I’ve personally never seen so many arguments around whether a change was a formal “change request” or not.

 In the co-creation of value, the strongest point in the development chain is also the weakest link in that same chain.
-ITIL is usually reliable in telling the IT professional WHAT they need to do, but is not that explicit in HOW to do it.
-This is where a strong and proven problem solving collaboration approach could help the IT professional significantly in HOW to execute certain ITIL framework activities.
-A structured, repeatable common problem solving processes would support the following aspects of ITIL 4:
+ITIL is usually reliable in telling the IT professional WHAT they need to do but is not that explicit in HOW to do it.
+This is where a strong and proven problem-solving collaboration approach could help the IT professional significantly in HOW to execute certain ITIL framework activities.
+A structured, repeatable common problem-solving processes would support the following aspects of ITIL 4:

 Working together to co-create value

 When service providers and service consumers are involved in creating value, they need to conduct a thorough Stakeholder Analysis to ensure that all the service relationships are correctly identified.
 This is not only important to be able to solve complicated incidents and problems, but also to do a complete risk analysis related to for example changes to prepare and implement.
-With Problem-solving for ITIL we provide a template with a methodical process in how to identify these relationships.
+With Problem-solving for ITIL, we provide a template with a methodical process in how to identify these relationships.

 There are not too many ways that are better than managing relationships inputs via collaboration tools.
 The Problem-solving for ITIL tools and templates with worked questions provide an ideal setting in which to collaborate.
-The Problem-solving for ITIL tools allow core issues to be resolved, causes to be identified, new solutions to be generated and how best to deal with potential risks.
+The Problem-solving for ITIL tools allows core issues to be resolved, causes to be identified, new solutions to be generated and how best to deal with potential risks.

 Strengthening the ITIL Guiding Principles

-The Problem-solving for ITIL approaches allows the various relationships to assess the situation as it presents itself at that moment.
+Problem-solving for ITIL approaches allows the various relationships to assess the situation as it presents itself at that moment.
 This approach helps identify the stakeholders who they need to collaborate with to ensure they have the best available data.
 The templates with the worked questions ensure they cover all the bases to promote holistic thinking.
 They use the same templates to collaborate face-to-face and virtually if they must.
 The visibility provided by the template data capture helps with data quality through iterative feedback provided by the appropriate relationship.